 This initiative enables and encourages Department personnel to form online communities to publish information, connect with others, and spark discussions.
-Transcending organizational boundaries and geographic constraints, these websites use a simple blogging platform to allow online community members to efficiently publish deliberative content.
-By choice of the community administrators, most of these online communities are available to members of the interagency foreign affairs community.
-In addition to administered Community sites, MyBlog@State enables Department personnel to create personal blogs to share their individual perspectives on professional topics.
+Transcending organizational boundaries and geographic constraints, these websites use a modern blogging platform to allow online community members to efficiently publish deliberative content.
+By choice of the community administrators, some of these online communities are available to members of the interagency foreign affairs community.
+In addition to administered Community sites, Department personnel may create personal blogs to share their individual perspectives on professional topics.

 Corridor is the Department’s in-house professional networking platform.
 Although similar to external networking sites, Corridor is oriented towards the Department's foreign affairs professionals and personnel from other agencies who use the unclassified network.
 It enables members to post information about their professional accomplishments and expertise, expand their professional network of connections, discover and tap into the experience and expertise of colleagues worldwide, and form groups to communicate and collaborate based on shared professional and personal interests.

 The Current is an information aggregation tool available on the Department’s unclassified intranet that enables individuals to pull in a wide variety of information from sources inside and outside the Department onto a single website – a type of personalized, continually refreshed, online newspaper or briefing book for their work.
 The Current is closely integrated with other programs in the Knowledge Leadership suite of tools, and enables users to share items of interest with colleagues or begin a discussion by posting an item in Corridor, or in Communities @ State.